laloptk/wp-settings-api-handler/README.md

 ## Description ##

 As WordPress mentions, the Settings API is a mess.
 It is convoluted to connect everything in order to build an options page.
-With this plugin you only have to build an array with the options page, sections and fields info, pass it to a class and you will have your options page.
+With this plugin you only have to build an array with the page options, sections and fields info, pass it to a class and you will have your options page.

 The array will look like this: